acend/infrastructure/README.md

 ### Change RKE2 configuration after initial bootstrap

-The rke2 configuration is in `/etc/rancher/rke2/config.yaml`.
+The rke2 configuration is in `/etc/rancher/rke2/config.yaml` and was initially generated with terraform and deployed using cloud-init.
+Terrafrm does not change this anymore after initial node setup.
+Thereform you have to manually change (or recreate the node).
 After a change run `systemctl restark rke2-server`.
 On the agent nodes, run `systemctl restart rke2-agent`.
 You have to change the settings on all nodes.

 ### Change Cilium configuration